Dheerajyadav1/datapilot-platform/README.md

 This project is licensed under the **MIT License**.

-You are free to use, modify, and distribute this project in accordance with the terms of the license.
+Feel free to use, modify, and distribute this project in accordance with the license terms.

 ---

 <div align="center">

-## ⭐ Support the Project
+# ⭐ Support DataPilot

-If you found **DataPilot** useful or learned something from it, consider giving the repository a **star**.
+If you found this project useful, informative, or inspiring, consider giving it a ⭐ on GitHub.

-Your support motivates future improvements and helps the project reach more developers.
+Your support motivates continued development and helps others discover the project.

+---

 ### 🚀 DataPilot

 **Intelligent Data Engineering & Analytics Platform**

 *From Raw Data to Intelligent Decisions.*

+*"Building the future of analytics—one intelligent pipeline at a time."*

 Made with ❤️ by **Dheeraj Yadav**